 - D Rose 8.
 The Great Chicago Fire plays a significant role in the design of the D Rose 8.
 The zipper-like traction pattern resembles the flames of the tragedy.
 It has received a mix of positive and negative feedback from shoe owners.
 Nevertheless, these D Rose sneakers are considered as one of the best basketball sneakers of 2017 by most.
 Dust and debris cannot beat the grip of these shoes on any surface.
 Aside from the comfort of the Boost cushioning, the shoe also delivers support and stability through its use of the Geofit technology in the upper.
 Even if it’s as close as it is to perfection, the D Rose 8 still has minor disappointments such as the length and durability of the shoelaces and the indispensable need for some break-in time.
 These D Rose shoes were released in October 2017.

 - D Rose 9.
 The D Rose 9 was first seen in December 2017.
-It is finally released in July 2018, and it costs $140 a pair.
-These Derrick Rose basketball shoes feature Bounce cushioning and a Primeknit upper for a glove-like fit.
+It is scheduled to release in July 2018 with no confirmed price yet.
+These Derrick Rose basketball shoes will feature Bounce cushioning and a Primeknit upper for a glove-like fit.
 The non-marking outsole rubber features Adiwear for durability, flexibility, and abrasion-resistance.
 A standard lace-up system with rope-like shoelaces is used.
+Internet bloggers have estimated the price to be between $120 to $140.
 It is reported to come in four colorways: black and gold, black and red, black and white, and gray.

 As with other signature athletes, Adidas also releases a budget series for Derrick Rose.
 He dedicates it to his beloved city of Chicago.
 In fact, it has the city’s area code 773 in its name.
 The following are the models in the Adidas D Rose 773 line: